wherobots/airflow-providers-wherobots/README.md

 $ pip install airflow-providers-wherobots
 ```

-## Usage

-### Create a connection
+### Create an http connection

-You first need to create a Connection in Airflow.
-This can be done from
+Create a Connection in Airflow.
+This can be done from Apache Airflow's [Web UI](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#creating-connection-ui),
-the UI, or from the command-line.
+or from the command-line.
 The default Wherobots connection name
 is `wherobots_default`; if you use another name you must specify that
 name with the `wherobots_conn_id` parameter when initializing Wherobots
 operators.